Surviving Spouse Benefits: What Widows Need to Know

 Moving Forward: Your Next Steps

-If you believe you're eligible for DIC benefits, don't wait.
+If you believe you're eligible for DIC benefits, the sooner you file, the more back pay you may be able to recover.
 The sooner you file, the sooner benefits can begin.
 Start gathering the essential documents listed above, and consider whether you need professional help navigating the process.

 Remember that these benefits exist because your veteran spouse earned them through service to our country.
 You're not asking for charity — you're claiming benefits that recognize your family's sacrifice.